The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 ![ArmsLength](/img/jobs/tanks/gunbreaker/Arms_Length.png)
 **Arm’s Length**

 Role action.
 Makes you immune to most knockback or draw-in effects for 6 seconds.
-Applies a 20% slow to enemies that attack you while Arm’s Length is active (This means enemies will attack you 20% slower, very useful for dungeons!).
-120s cooldown.
+Applies a 20% slow to enemies that attack you while Arm’s Length is active (This means enemies will attack you 20% slower, very useful for dungeons!). \
+**CD: 120s**

 ## Utility Off Global Cool Down Abilities